Sirens

 Omega Ensemble

-Anna Clyne commissioned by Omega Ensemble, London Mozart Players, Arctic Philharmonic, Ben Goldscheider (with funds from the Marchus Trust) and Zürcher Kammerorchester.
-Australian premiere made possible with the generous support of Richard Cobden SC.
+Anna Clyne commissioned by London Mozart Players, Arctic Philharmonic, Ben Goldscheider (with funds from the Marchus Trust), Omega Ensemble and Zürcher Kammerorchester.

-Dark twisted fantasies
+Dark myths and twisted fantasies

 Bringing together an eclectic super-group of some of Australia’s most brilliant instrumentalists — from bassoon to banjo — John Adams’s Gnarly Buttons turns music into commedia dell'arte theatre in a clarinet-led hoedown that sways between light humour and melodramatic heartbreak.